chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 So, my time at Jinji was all about learning and building.
 It boosted my passion for web development and prepared me for the more complex challenges I took on later in my career.

+### Backend Experience

-> Could you tell me about your backend experience, particularly with Spring Boot?
-What kind of backend systems have you built or worked with?
+> Could you tell me about your backend experience?

 My main expertise is in frontend development, but I also have hands-on backend experience, especially with Spring Boot.